Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 When the CDC issued its May 13, 2021 public health recommendation that fully vaccinated people no longer need to wear a mask unless required by law, it initiated a relaxation of mask mandates across the US.

-Many states have since dropped their masked mandates.
-Other states are still requiring masks for indoor spaces and/or for unvaccinated individuals.
+Many states have since dropped their masked mandates altogether.
+Other states have dropped masking only to have locales reinstate some form of mask mandate for indoor spaces and/or for unvaccinated individuals.
 It’s a lot to keep up with, but it’s helpful to know the rules in any state you’ll be roadtripping through.

 This list maintained by AARP.org, has been updating state mandates as they change.
 Take a minute to review the current status of any state on your road trip itinerary.

-Even if a state doesn’t have a mask mandate, travelers should be aware that masking may still be enforced by counties, cities, or even the businesses themselves.
-As we’re roadtripping across half the US states in 2021, we’ve noticed that business’s masking policies greatly vary from one location to the next.
+It’s important to note that even if a state doesn’t have a mask mandate, travelers should be aware that masking may still be enforced by counties, cities, or even the businesses themselves.
+As we’ve roadtripped across half the US states in 2021, we’ve noticed that business’s masking policies greatly vary from one location to the next.
 So be aware that an area you’re roadtripping to may have a much stricter or more lenient stance on masking than where you’re from.

 Whenever we’re in doubt, just check for a sign on a business’s entrance.
 Most business give a clear indication of their masking policy.